cestlaberezina/-/content/about.md

-pauline pelagia garbbha (b.
+pauline pelagia berezina, formerly known as pauline garbbha (b.
 1994, pskov, russia) is a somatic photographer and a grief doula, in exile since 2020, currently in paris.

 ![[https://static.tildacdn.com/tild3433-3630-4536-b866-653233623962/about.png]]